tcalmant/ipopo/docs/refcards/log.rst

 * ``pelix.log``: The main log service, which allows to log entries;
 * ``pelix.log.reader``: The log reader service, which gives a read-only access to previous log entries.
-Those entries can have stored using either the log service or the Python logging system.
+Those entries can be stored using either the log service or the Python logging system.

 Log Service